 23. Join or Initiate a Buying Club

-Having significant changes in your lifestyle just might help you save money, especially if you follow some going green tips.
+Having significant changes in your lifestyle just might help you save money, especially if you follow some tips for going green.
 Buying clubs usually buy in bulk to enjoy wholesale rates or discounts; thus, less money and resources wasted in the long run.

 24. Choose Recycled Paper Products